kleintom/Cstitch/README.md

 See **INSTALL_linux.md** for linux compile instructions.

 ### Release Notes ###
+Beta version 0.9.8 released on March 20, 2017:
+* Added options during pattern saving for specifying the width of a color border around each symbol in the pdf pattern, and for specifying how often the bold/heavier lines should appear in the pdf pattern grid.
+* DMC/Anchor color codes and names are now displayed in the main windows (instead of RGB).
+* Added the ability to specify fabric of a particular squares per inch/cm in the dimensions computer.
+* We should now do better at finding a pdf viewer to auto-display saved pdf patterns.
+* More settings are remembered so that they don't need to be reconfigured each time the program is run.
+* Bug fixes.

+This is the first version for which the downloadable executable for Windows does not run on Windows XP.

 Beta version 0.9.7 released on December 2, 2015:
 * Fixes for a couple of issues causing projects to fail to open. **All Cstitch users should update to this release to avoid loss of data due to these